Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 -

-You will not receive any payment for donating your cells for research, but any expenses you incur at all for the donation - like travel, accommodation or loss of earnings - will be fully reimbursed.
+You will not receive any payment for donating your cells for medical research, as this is illegal in the UK and also comes with ethical and welfare risks (read more here).
+However, any expenses you incur at all for the donation - like travel, accommodation or loss of earnings - will be fully reimbursed.

 Will my cells be used in animal testing?